GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Effect**: You create a mobile hallucination which takes the form of a person or creature you can imagine.
 It is visible only to magical forms of sight.
 The illusion's range extends out from you and it cannot leave this range.

-You may give the illusion psychic commands as an action or reaction, however it can interact with anything in any way.
+You may give the illusion psychic commands as an action or reaction, however it cannot interact with anything in any way.

 **At Higher Tiers**: Each tier beyond minimum allows you one of the following
 * Increase the range by 20 yards.